Going (Beans &) Bananas

 Armed with her new vision, Emily started a test-run pop-up shop at Ecoshed (now The Plant) during the summer of 2021, aptly named Collective Good.
 As the meeting and events space continued to evolve, so did Emily's concept.
 "I had to decide if this was something I was still interested in and passionate about.
 And I was," she said.

-The team at Belhaven Town Center was excited to welcome the prospect of a neighborhood grab-n-go market, nestled seamlessly among other community gathering spots like Elvie's, Fertile Ground Beer Co., The Terrace, and the soon-to-open Italian eatery, Pulito Osteria.
-That enthusiasm spurned Emily to lay the groundwork for Beans & Bananas, the intentionally curated, sustainable grocery market, home goods, and counter service shop, officially opening in early January 2023.
+The team at Belhaven Town Center was excited to welcome the prospect of a neighborhood grab-n-go market, nestled seamlessly among other community gathering spots like Elvie's, Fertile Ground Beer Co., The Terrace, and Pulito Osteria.
+That enthusiasm spurned Emily to lay the groundwork for Beans & Bananas, the intentionally curated, sustainable grocery market, home goods, and counter service shop, officially opened in early January 2023.

 "That's always been my foundation for opening a business.
 I can't do anything unless people are excited [about it]," Emily said.
 "The idea may have originated with me, but this happened because so many other people wanted to see it through.
 Ideas are great, but the work behind it - from the design team to the construction crew, to the landlords and local makers who will sell products here - that's how it's come to life.
 All of these people care as much as I do about this neighborhood and Jackson.
 You can teach anyone to do just about anything, but you can't make them care."